Reviews You Can Rely On

 Our Verdict

-The Kershaw Link is a heavy-duty pocket knife with a large, strong blade and a comfortable grip, and it's our favorite knife for professional use.
-The cutting edge is made from high-quality steel, meaning this blade stays sharp longer than most others on the market.
-The ergonomics of the grip, the assisted opening system, and the modular pocket clip are excellent, making this knife easy to use.
-When the job demands a solid knife that will comfortably cut all day long, we reach for this blade every time.
+The Kershaw Link is a large, heavy-duty pocket knife with a strong blade and a comfortable grip.
+The cutting edge is made from especially high-quality steel, meaning this blade stays sharp longer than most others on the market.
+The ergonomics of the grip, the assisted opening system, and the modular pocket clip are excellent.
+When the job demands a solid knife that will comfortably cut all day, we always reach for this blade.
+It is our top choice for heavy-duty odd jobs or as an everyday carry on a jobsite.
+However, we recognize that this knife may be overkill for many users, especially when compared side-by-side with some of the other best pocket knives we tested.

 REASONS TO BUY